Mindfulness

 — Dr. Gus Castellanos, MD.

 Mindfulness is being in the present moment, aware of what is happening in that moment as it's happening, with a nonjudgmental attitude.
-The GEN2050®️ Program was designed with mindfulness-based practices as its foundation.
-Youth learn mindfulness-based practices and how to integrate mindfulness into their everyday lives, enhancing their social emotional wellness, reducing the impacts of stress, as well as increasing their capacity to practice gratitude and compassion.
+The GEN2050®️ Program was designed with mindfulness-based practices at its foundation.
+GEN2050®️ youth learn mindfulness-based practices and how to integrate mindfulness into their everyday lives, enhancing their social emotional wellness, reducing the impacts of stress, as well as increasing their capacity to practice gratitude and compassion.

 Mindfulness as we know it today has been largely shaped by Jon Kabat-Zinn.
 Dr. Kabat-Zinn founded the Mindfulness-Based Stress Reduction (MBSR) method which has contributed to the growing mindfulness movement to institutions and society.